alexandre-abrioux/github-profile-toolbox/README.md

 - In your GitHub profile repository, under "Settings > Actions > General > Workflow permissions", activate the option "Allow GitHub Actions to create and approve pull requests".

 You're all set!
-Then next time you push on commit on `main`, you should receive a pull request that updates the toolbox section in your README.
+Next time you push a commit on `main`, you should receive a pull request to update the toolbox section in your profile's README.

 ## Configuration

 ### List of tools

-This GitHub action uses https://shields.io to generate icons in your profile's README, and `shield.io` itself uses https://simpleicons.org/ provide logos for brands.
+This GitHub action uses https://shields.io to generate icons in your profile's README, and `shield.io` uses https://simpleicons.org/ to provide logos for brands.
-You can find a list of all available brand names over here: https://github.com/simple-icons/simple-icons/blob/develop/slugs.md.
+You can find a list of all available brand names here: https://github.com/simple-icons/simple-icons/blob/develop/slugs.md.
 Use the `Brand slug` name to furnish your configuration file.